avalanche-foundation/ACPs/ACPs/75-acceptance-proofs/README.md

 The ProposerVM currently considers a block that references an unknown P-Chain height in its header as invalid.

-Following activation of this ACP, upon receiving an unknown P-Chain height greater than the local P-Chain a node will attempt to request the proofs between the locally accepted tip and the referenced P-Chain height from the block producer.
-The block verification behavior will change to only consider a block with an unknown referenced P-Chain height invalid if we are unable to receive the corresponding block and proof for it.
+Upon receiving an unknown P-Chain height greater than the local P-Chain, a node will now attempt to request the proofs between the locally accepted tip and the referenced P-Chain height from the block producer.
+Block verification behavior will change to only consider a block with an unknown referenced P-Chain height invalid if we are unable to receive the corresponding block and proof for it.

 ### P2P